CamWescott/CamWescott/README.md

 Web Designer and Software Developer
 -----------------------------------

-I've been playing around with python and programming for 3 years.
-I started with HTML and just designing random things.
-Now trying to make a career so building a public profile and creating projects.
+I've been using python for Data Analysis for 3 years.
+Proficient in Pandas, NumPy and MatPlotLib.
+I started playing with HTML and JavaScript, designing random things.
+Now trying to make a career and break into software development.
+Created this public profile to being creating projects to grow and showcase my skills.
 Follow my journey.

 * 🌍  I'm based in Vermont
 * ✉️  You can contact me at [cameron.hotchkiss@gmail.com](mailto:cameron.hotchkiss@gmail.com)